CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: CARTOS Framework

 To derive Eq.~\eqref{eq:task_voltage} from the above equation, $(t_2-t_1)$ is substituted with $Q^j_i$, $W$ is substituted with $W_s$, $V_2$ is substituted with $V^j_i$, and $V_1$ is substituted with $V_{min}$.

-In Eq.~\eqref{eq:task_voltage}, the values of $C^j_i$ and $Q^j_i$ are specific to each task, while $V_{min}$ and $\mathbb{C}$ are the system parameters given by the user at design time. {\blue These parameters should be designed so that for all atomic tasks, $V_i^j \le V_{max}$ where $V_{max}$ is the maximum voltage that can be reached by the given energy harvester and the capacitor's nominal voltage}.
-The charging rate of the system, $W_S$, is updated at runtime using an energy predictor as the environment changes.
-Additionally, after each job execution, the value of the worst-case execution time $C^j_i$ is profiled and updated in the task's task control block (TCB).
+In Eq.~\eqref{eq:task_voltage}, the values of $C^j_i$ and $Q^j_i$ are specific to each task, while $V_{min}$ and $\mathbb{C}$ are the system parameters given by the user at design time.
+These parameters should be designed so that for all atomic tasks, $V_i^j \le V_{max}$ where $V_{max}$ is the maximum voltage that can be reached by the given energy harvester and the capacitor's nominal voltage.
+The charging rate of the system, $W_S$, represents a conservative minimum among observations taken at short intervals (e.g., every second, as in \!\!\mbox{\cite{Celebi2020,Zygarde,MohsenIOTJ2021}}).
+The worst-case execution time $C^j_i$ (obtained a priori) is stored in the TCB and can be updated at runtime to deal with potential underestimation.
 If there is a change in $C^j_i$ or $W_S$, the value of $Q^j_i$ for that task is also updated at runtime.
 The calculation for updating $Q^j_i$ is as follows:

 where $W^j_{i}$ is the discharging rate of $\tau^j_i$.

 When scheduling an atomic task $\tau^j_i$, the scheduler compares current voltage level of the system, ${V_{current}}$, with $V^j_i$.
 If the current voltage level exceeds $V^j_i$, then the scheduler starts executing the task until its completion.
 Otherwise, the required harvesting time $\Delta t$ is calculated by the following equation and a power cycle is scheduled: